stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 ## Section 14: Books for Commodore Products

-Several books are listed but few of them are Commodore Plus/4 specific.
-Some are available online by way of a Google search either as a  PDF or in print:
+Several books are listed, but few of them are Commodore Plus/4 specific.
+Some are available online with a Google search either as a PDF or in print:

 ### Commodore Books